HiroshiKERA/calt/docs/data_loader.md

 ## IOPipeline

-The main entry point for building data pipelines is :class:`calt.io.pipeline.IOPipeline`.
+The main entry point for building data pipelines is :class:`calt.io.IOPipeline`.

-::: calt.io.pipeline.IOPipeline
+::: calt.io.IOPipeline

-`IOPipeline.from_config(cfg.data)` consumes a :class:`omegaconf.DictConfig` that contains
+:meth:`IOPipeline.from_config` consumes a :class:`omegaconf.DictConfig` that contains
 paths to the lexer/vocabulary configuration and dataset files, then builds:

 - tokenised training and test datasets (`train_dataset`, `test_dataset`)